Maxwell-Fisher/Live_reader/README.md

 # Live_reader
-A batch file that shows the contents of a website on the screen, updating the text whenever the website changes.
+This is batch file that reads the contents of a website to the program, updating whenever the website changes.